 Mavrodaphne wine adds a Greek twist to an all-time favorite Christmas cookie!
-These gingerbread cookies are slightly crunchy on the outside and chewy inside.
+These vegan gingerbread cookies are slightly crunchy on the outside and chewy inside.
 They are easy to make and hold their shape perfectly.
 This recipe is also a real time-saver because you don’t need to chill the dough!

 Nothing says Christmas like gingerbread cookies!
 I make them together with the traditional Greek christmas cookies, Melomakarona and Kourabiedes.
 They also make really nice gifts, too, because they keep so well!